lynnsouz/SwiftShowroom/README.md

 # SwiftShowroom

-I created this repo to show some simple applications and chalagens on [Hackerrank practice](https://www.hackerrank.com) I've developed to the ground  up using Swift.
+I created this repo to show some simple applications and chalagens on [Hackerrank](https://www.hackerrank.com/lynnsouz) practices I've developed to the ground  up using Swift.